Tunisians vote on constitution expanding president's power | Politics

 Tunisians began voting on Monday in a referendum on a new constitution that critics of President Kais Saied fear will maul the democracy that emerged from a 2011 revolution by handing him nearly total power.

-Under Saied's own rules for the referendum, no minimum level of participation is needed to approve the new constitution.
-They only stipulate it will come into effect once the final results are published, and do not say what happens if voters reject it.
+Under Saied's own rules for the referendum, no minimum level of participation among the 9.2 million registered voters is needed to approve the new constitution.
+He has only stipulated the constitution will come into effect once the final results are published, and has not said what happens if voters reject it.
 Saied has hailed his changes as the foundation of a new Tunisian republic to put the revolution back on course and end years of political sclerosis and economic stagnation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)